simplecomplexities/minimalistnotes/README.md

 ## Please Note

 This is a very simple note system, so a few things to consider and remember:
-- If you create a note of the same name as an existing note, it will overwrite the existing one with your ned content.
+- Autosave start saving about 10 seconds in, and will pester you at first to add a title, category and content.
 - If you write a bunch of stuff and don't hit save and refresh, it will overwrite the note with a blank page.
 - Because the notes are locally stored in your browser, you need to periodically